zhaojj2209/tp/docs/UserGuide.md

 Format: `edit-bookmark INDEX [t/TITLE] [a/AMOUNT] [c/CATEGORY...]`

 * `INDEX` allows you to choose which bookmark income to edit by specifying its position in the bookmark incomes list.
 * `TITLE`, `AMOUNT` and `CATEGORY` allow you to specify the updated bookmark income information.
  None of them are mandatory, but at least one must be specified.
+ If any `CATEGORY` is specified, it will replace all of the bookmark income's existing categories.
  For parameters that have been omitted, the value will remain unchanged.

 > :bulb: &nbsp; To remove all categories from a bookmark income, simply use `c/` with no category name following it.